-ountries are becoming increasingly interdependent in energy matters; producers and consumers share many things in common.
+graduated in Chemical Engineering in 1971.
+Following posts in KNPC and KPC he became Chairman and Managing Director of PIC in 1990.
+He was CEO of KPC between 2004-2007.
+He also served on the boards of Hoechst, Ikarus Petroleum and the Development Holding Company.
+He became Minister of Oil in February 2012. ountries are becoming increasingly interdependent in energy matters; producers and consumers share many things in common.
 The main energy challenges facing the industry remain the same; the need for sustained levels of investment throughout the energy chain, the challenge of addressing persistent volatility in energy markets, reducing energy poverty in the developing world, and the challenge of mitigating climate change.

-Since the IEF Charter was signed, the political upheaval in some parts of the Middle East and North Africa region, the Fukushima tragedy in Japan and more recently the geopolitical tensions in the Gulf and the eurozone debt crisis have added to energy market and price volatility.
+The political upheaval in some parts of the Middle East and North Africa region, the Fukushima tragedy in Japan and more recently the geopolitical tensions in the Gulf and the eurozone debt crisis have added to energy market and price volatility.

 Energy prices, and more specifically oil prices, are key inputs of public and private investment decisions and the lack of predictability may adversely affect economic growth.
-IEF efforts to enhance understanding regarding the root cause of high volatility and to improve market functioning are commendable.
+All efforts to enhance understanding regarding the root cause of high volatility and to improve market functioning are commendable.